 In people who can get pregnant, the peak reproductive years span the time between your late teens and late 20s.
 Your fertility will begin to go down around age 30.
 This process continues more quickly starting in your mid-30s.
 Once you reach 45, your fertility will usually be so low that a natural pregnancy is unlikely for most people.

-But some women may still have a “menopause baby.”
-This refers to a pregnancy and delivery that happens when you’re in perimenopause, the transition into menopause (which is when your ovaries have stopped releasing eggs).
+But some people may still have a “menopause baby.”
+This refers to a pregnancy and delivery that happens when you’re in perimenopause, the transition into menopause.

 The sperm-producing parent may also have a decline in fertility with age.
 While this isn’t as predictable, it could still affect your chances of pregnancy at 40.